takusui/Kat.ai/README.md

 ## Author notes

-I'm still in the brainstorming process.
+This will be a long journey.
 I created this repository with the intention to keep track of my work and hopefully become more motivated with this project.
-I don't know how much I can do in the following months because I have some exams to take care of, but I believe that I will start working consistently on this project in the summer.
+I don't know how much I can do in the following months because I have some exams to take care of, but I believe that I will start working consistently on this project after graduating this year from highschool.
+I'm open to new ideas and hopefully, with the experience I will gather in the next few years and with the development of open source technologies that I could use, I can bring Kat to a build that is working decently.

-If you have any ideas regarding an item on the buckerlist or think it would be cool to add another feature, please drop a line!

 ## Future resources
 Expression recognition: https://www.paulekman.com/ <br>